Azure/azure-sdk/.github/ISSUE_TEMPLATE/adp_api_review_and_signoff.md

 ## Artifacts required (per language)

-Please read through “API Listing” section [here](https://azure.github.io/azure-sdk/policies_reviewprocess.html#api-listings) to understand how these artifacts are generated. **It is critical that these artifacts are present and are in the right format.
+Please read through “API Review” section [here](https://azure.github.io/azure-sdk/policies_reviewprocess.html) to understand how these artifacts are generated. **It is critical that these artifacts are present and are in the right format.
 If not, the language architects cannot review them with the SDK Team’s API review tool.**

 ### .NET